Garoua: Sport

-Roumdé Adjia Stadium is set to be one of the arenas hosting the 2021 Africa Cup of Nations.
+Roumdé Adjia Stadium was one of the arenas hosting the 2021 Africa Cup of Nations.

 Places of worship

 Among the places of worship, there are, predominantly, Muslim mosques.
 There are also Christian churches and temples: Roman Catholic Archdiocese of Garoua (Catholic Church), Evangelical Church of Cameroon (World Communion of Reformed Churches), Presbyterian Church in Cameroon (World Communion of Reformed Churches), Cameroon Baptist Convention (Baptist World Alliance), Full Gospel Mission Cameroon (Assemblies of God).